The Ship: The Prairie Lily

 The Captain’s Lounge sits to the rear of the Main Deck of the Prairie Lily and seats up to 30 people.
 The forward Saskatoon Lounge on the Main Deck can also seat up to 30 people.
 Combined, 52 seated guests are welcome to enjoy a cruise.
 Please note, dinner is not served on the upper deck.

 The upper deck of the Prairie Lily has a canopy and open seating.
-We can welcome up to 52 passengers “up top”.
-Our Stewards will make arrangements for guests in the main dining cabins to head upstairs and enjoy the weather and fresh air after dinner.
+We can welcome up to 52 passengers “up top” at any one time.

 The Lily is driven by two propellers powered by two environmentally rated Marine diesel engines, and has a separate 25,000 watt diesel power generator.
 She is registered at 107.5 gross tons, is over 64 feet long with a 20-foot beam and draws just 3 feet of water.
 Her cruising speed is about 5 knots, and she is equipped with GPS, Sonar, Marine VHF Radio and hydraulic steering.